epam/Wilma/README.md

 Please see detailed information on how to run **Wilma** and **Wilma Message Search** applications [here](http://epam.github.io/Wilma/endusers/index.html).

 ##Detailed information
-* Check the Wiki and Issues link on GitHub
+* Check the [Wiki](https://github.com/epam/Wilma/wiki) and [Issues](https://github.com/epam/Wilma/issues) link on GitHub
 * Check further documentation at http://epam.github.io/Wilma/

 ## Contact, questions and answers
-Post your request to Wilma-Users [mailing list](https://groups.google.com/forum/#!forum/wilma-users), or send direct mail to tkohegyi2<at>gmail.com.
+In order to get the latest news, follow this project on GitHub.

+Feel free to contribute (send pull request), or seek for assistance/advise, or discuss usage scenarios by joining to [wilma-users](https://groups.google.com/forum/#!forum/wilma-users) mailing list.

-# License
+# License - GPLv3.0
 Copyright 2013-2015 EPAM Systems

 Wilma is free software: you can redistribute it and/or modify